 The fastest journey time by train from Zaragoza to Madrid is 1 hour and 19 minutes.

 Yes, it is possible to travel from Zaragoza to Madrid without having to change trains.
-There are 11 direct trains from Zaragoza to Madrid.
+There are 11 direct trains from Zaragoza to Madrid each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Zaragoza to Madrid cover a distance of around 170 miles (273 km) during the journey.